SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mail-users.md

 5. Select one of the following options:

-  - **Existing user** Select to mail-enable an existing user.
+  - **Existing user**: Select to mail-enable an existing user.

     Click **Browse** to open the **Select User - Entire Forest** dialog box.
 This dialog box displays a list of user accounts in the organization that aren't mail-enabled or don't have mailboxes.
 Select the user account you want to mail-enable, and then click **OK**.
 If you select this option, you don't have to provide user account information because this information already exists in Active Directory.

-  - **New user** Select to create a new user account in Active Directory and mail-enable the user.
+  - **New user**: Select to create a new user account in Active Directory and mail-enable the user.
 If you select this option, you'll have to provide the required user account information.

 6. If you selected **New User** in Step 5, complete the following information on the **New mail user** page.
 Otherwise skip to Step 7.

-  - **First name** Type the first name of the mail user.
+  - **First name**: Type the first name of the mail user.

-  - **Initials** Type the initials of the mail user.
+  - **Initials**: Type the initials of the mail user.

-  - **Last name** Type the last name of the mail user.
+  - **Last name**: Type the last name of the mail user.

-  - **\* Display name** Use this box to type a display name for the user.
+  - **\* Display name**: Use this box to type a display name for the user.
 This is the name that's listed in the contacts list in the EAC and in your organization's address book.
 By default, this box is populated with the names you enter in the **First name**, **Initials**, and **Last name** boxes.
 If you didn't use those boxes, you must still type a name in this box because it's required.
 The name can't exceed 64 characters.

-  - **\* Name** Use this box to type a name for the mail user.
+  - **\* Name**: Use this box to type a name for the mail user.
 This is the name that's listed in the directory service.
 This box is also populated with the names you enter in the **First name**, **Initials**, and **Last name** boxes.
 If you didn't use those boxes, you must still type a name because this is required.
 This name also can't exceed 64 characters.

-  - **Organizational unit** You can select an organizational unit (OU) other than the default (which is the recipient scope).
+  - **Organizational unit**: You can select an organizational unit (OU) other than the default (which is the recipient scope).
 If the recipient scope is set to the forest, the default value is set to the Users container in the domain that contains the computer on which the EAC is running.
 If the recipient scope is set to a specific domain, the Users container in that domain is selected by default.
 If the recipient scope is set to a specific OU, that OU is selected by default.

     To select a different OU, click **Browse**.
 The dialog box displays all OUs in the forest that are within the specified scope.
 Select the OU you want, and then click **OK**.

-  - **\* User logon name** Type the name that the mail user will use to log on to the domain.
+  - **\* User logon name**: Type the name that the mail user will use to log on to the domain.
 The user logon name consists of a user name on the left side of the at (@) symbol and a suffix on the right side.
 Typically, the suffix is the domain name the user account resides in.

-    > [!NOTE]
-    > In Exchange Online, this box is labeled as **User ID**.

-  - **\* New Password** Type the password that the mail user must use to log on to the domain.

-    > [!NOTE]
-    > Make sure that the password you supply complies with the password length, complexity, and history requirements of the domain you're creating the user account in.
+  - **\* New Password**: Type the password that the mail user must use to log on to the domain.
+Make sure that the password you supply complies with the password length, complexity, and history requirements of the domain you're creating the user account in.

-  - **\* Confirm password** Use this box to confirm the password that you typed in the **Password** box.
+  - **\* Confirm password**: Use this box to confirm the password that you typed in the **Password** box.

-  - **Require password change on next logon** Select this check box if you want mail users to reset the password when they first log on to the domain.
+  - **Require password change on next logon**: Select this check box if you want mail users to reset the password when they first log on to the domain.

     If you select this check box, at first logon, the new mail user will be prompted with a dialog box in which to change the password.
 The mail user won't be allowed to perform any tasks until the password is changed successfully.

 7. When you've finished, click **Save** to create the mail user.

-#### Use the Exchange Management Shell to create a mail user
+### Use the Exchange Management Shell to create a mail user

 This example creates a mail-enabled user account for Jeffrey Zeng in Exchange Server 2016 with the following details: